-The Black Writers’ Guild of Maryland offers free monthly workshops and speakers, an annual conference, and special showcase events for members.
+The Black Writers’ Guild of Maryland offers monthly workshops and speakers, an annual conference, and special showcase events for members.
 Located in Baltimore.

 A network of local writing groups (most bi-weekly) in Washington, DC for aspiring and published authors of fiction.
 Open to authors in DC, MD and VA.
 No fees.
 Founded by Donna Sokol in 2011.

 Cave Canem is committed to the discovery and cultivation of new voices in African American poetry.
 Offers an annual summer workshop/retreat, a first book prize, readings, and more.
 Located in Brooklyn, NY, but has strong DC ties.
 Also note: The Spring 2017 issue is the Cave Canem 20th Anniversary Issue.

 City Lit Project is a Baltimore-based organization that coordinates writers workshops, author readings, publication seminars, book festivals, youth events, and publishes books by regional authors through its City Lit Press imprint.